 A 155 pound runner will burn between 600 and 700 calories on a 60 minute run depending on their pace and effort level.

 To see how many calories you burn while running, you can try our running calorie calculator.
 Since you already have enough fuel in your muscles to run for 2 hours, and you might only burn between 600-700 calories, you don’t need a huge snack or meal before you head out the door.

-For normal easy run days, a small snack 30-90 minutes before your run is all you need to stave off hunger and provide a small boost to your blood sugar levels.
+Remember this: For normal easy run days, a small snack 30-90 minutes before your run is all you need to stave off hunger and provide a small boost to your blood sugar levels.